top of page

 STEP 4

-• how to safely manage your training;
+• how to safely manage your daily activities and sport,

-• what Achilles exercises you should continue with;
+• what Achilles exercises you should continue with,

 • what strength exercises you should do for the rest of your body.